Drayton Harbor Bacteria TMDL

 Drayton Harbor and the streams that flow into it have high levels of fecal bacteria.
 The harbor and several streams in the watershed are on Washington’s impaired waters list, called the 303(d) list.

-We're partnering with local groups to address the sources of bacteria pollution and make the water safe again.
-Using the information provided by project partners about the sources of pollution and improvements needed, we have developed a draft Drayton Harbor Water Quality Improvement Plan known as a Total Maximum Daily Load (TMDL).
+We've partnered with local groups to address the sources of bacteria pollution and clean up the water.
+Using the information provided by project partners about the sources of pollution and improvements needed, we have developed the Drayton Harbor Water Quality Improvement Plan, known as a Total Maximum Daily Load (TMDL).
 The TMDL plan will help partners clean up the Drayton Harbor watershed to make it safe for swimming and fishing.

 Drayton Harbor is in Whatcom County at the northwest corner of Washington, just south of the U.S.-Canada border.
 The watershed drains mostly lowland areas below 100 feet in elevation.
 Dakota Creek and California Creek are the two major freshwater streams.
 Cain Creek is a smaller stream that flows into Semiahmoo Bay next to the harbor.